brint/wordpress-cookbook/README.md

 Description
 ===========

-The Chef Wordpress cookbook installs and configures Wordpress according to the instructions at http://codex.wordpress.org/Installing_WordPress.
+The Chef WordPress cookbook installs and configures WordPress according to the instructions at http://codex.wordpress.org/Installing_WordPress.

 Description
 ===========